IliaKani/what-to-watch/Readme.md

 The page is available only to unauthorized users.
 Authorized users are redirected to the main page.

 Error information is displayed in the error block.

+#### 1.1.6.
+Watching films

+When you click on the “Play” button, the player is drawn and the selected movie begins to be shown.
+An animated spinner is displayed as the movie loads.
+The implementation of the spinner is left to the discretion of the developer.

+**Player functionality:**

+* "Play/Pause".
+Start/stop video.
+* "Fullscreen".
+Switch to full screen mode.
+* "Time Left".
+Remaining video playback time.
+The time is displayed in the format -MM:SS - minutes, seconds or -HH:MM:SS - hours, minutes, seconds, if the video duration is more than one hour, for example:
+* Less than an hour: -53:12;
+* More than an hour: -01:45:35.
+* "Exit".
+Stop viewing.
+The player is hiding.
+* The player is implemented using <video>.

+To convert video playback time to the required format, the developer can use an additional package at his discretion.